June 24, 2025

 bugs, writes code, runs test

-Or the new GPTS with custom
+cases, or the new GPTS with

-instructions, long context
+custom instructions, long

-windows, and persistent
+context windows, and persistent

 identity.